azuregomez/monitoring/README.md

-<h2>Basic Monitoring for Azure VMs</h2>
+<h2>Custom Monitoring for Azure VMs with Azure Monitor Logs</h2>
-Azure Monitor provides many "out of the box" metrics that youy can use to monitor your VMs.
+Azure Monitor provides many "out of the box" metrics that you can use to monitor your VMs.
 However, when the requirements get more specific, we often have to use Kusto Queries.
 This repo and the solution presented here would not be possible without the awesome help from <a href="https://github.com/rkuehfus">Rob Kuehfus</a> and <a href="https://github.com/sbkuehn">Shannon Kuehn</a>
 <h2>Business Case</h2>
-This repository provides a solution for the following scenario: A company wants to use Azure Monitor and alerts for the following events:
+This repository provides a solution for the following scenario: <br/>
+A company wants to use Azure Monitor and alerts for the following events:
 <ol>
 <li>Alert when a VM has high CPU utilization.
 Over 90% for 5 minutes.
 Filtered by Subscription and Resource Group.
 <li>Alert when a VM has low memory.
 Less than 200MB available for 5 minutes.
 Filtered by Subscription and Resource Group.